← More about keyboards

 Acknowledgements

-Thanks to GitHub user @drashna and Reddit user u/WandersFar for helpful feedback to improve Sentence Case.
+Thanks to GitHub users @drashna, @EdenEast and Reddit user u/WandersFar for helpful feedback and contributions to Sentence Case.

 Closing thoughts